 - Equity instruments designated as fair value through other comprehensive income (FVOCI).
-(However, upon impairment, the foreign currency differences that have been recognised in other comprehensive income are reclassified to profit or loss); - hedge is effective; or - Qualifying cash flow hedges to the extent the hedge is effective.
+(However, upon impairment, the foreign currency differences that have been recognised in other comprehensive income are reclassified to profit or loss); - A financial liability designated as a hedge of a net investment in a foreign operation to the extent that the hedge is effective; or - Qualifying cash flow hedges to the extent the hedge is effective.